apache/hbase-operator-tools/hbase-hbck2/README.md

     -r,--recursive  bypass parent and its children.
 SLOW!
 EXPENSIVE!
-    -w,--lockWait   milliseconds to wait before giving up; default=1 -i,--inputFiles  take one or more input files of PID's -b,--batchSize   number of procedure to process in a batch Pass one (or more) procedure 'pid's to skip to procedure finish.
+    -w,--lockWait   milliseconds to wait before giving up; default=1 -i,--inputFiles  take one or more input files of PID's -b,--batchSize   number of procedures to process in a batch Pass one (or more) procedure 'pid's to skip to procedure finish.
 Parent of bypassed procedure will also be skipped to the finish.
 Entities will be left in an inconsistent state and will require manual fixup.
 May